DRFMacKay/KLFapp/README.md

 intended to be using minimal additional libraries

-at the moment back-end and front-end must be started seperately
+**at the moment back-end and front-end must be started seperately following below**

 back-end:
 navigate to KLFapp/kfl-client